MetPX/sarracenia/doc/Dev.rst

 No passwords or key files should be stored in the source tree, as part of a self-test suite.

-Perhaps in a separate window if you want to see output separately, a log message is printed for each GET the server answers. the setup script starts a trivial web server, and defines some fixed test clients that will be used during self-tests::
+Perhaps in a separate window if you want to see output separately, a report message is printed for each GET the server answers. the setup script starts a trivial web server, and defines some fixed test clients that will be used during self-tests::